plaisier-lab/ccAFv2/README.md

 - **dropout_rate**: rate to use for dropout nodes between layers to avoid overfitting, defaults to 0.4
 - **model_specs**: size of the layers of the network, defaults to [200,100] (for ccAFv2 we used [600,200])
 - **model_name**: adds the calendar time to the outputs for the classifier, default date and time

+The script details how to import the data, initialize, and construct a classifier.
+We also offer all the other scripts needed to test the classifier and demonstrate its utility.